ocademy-ai/machine-learning/_sources/ml-fundamentals/ml-summary.md

 - [How about a Binary Tree + Neural Network]
 - [How about a Binary Tree + Logistic Regression]
 - [How about a Binary Tree + Kernel Trick]

+## Machine Learning Landscape : Generative Models

+## LDA

+## How to conceive a "new" Machine Learning algorithm : Generative Models